 The pilot program consisted of 5 separate trials on two MA product types, production of MA in various forms, and dross analysis to ascertain scandium recoveries to product.
-The total mass of master alloy and product variants produced in the program totaled approximately 20kg.
+The mass of master alloy and product variants produced in the program totaled approximately 20kg.
 The pilot program, as defined for 2018, was completed in December of 2018.
-Additional pilot scale work to pursue further refinements and specific process optimization has been planned for Q1/Q2 of 2019.
+Additional pilot scale work to pursue further refinements and specific process optimization was undertaken in Q2 2019, with results expected on this program in Q4 2019.